That'll Be the Day (film): Filming

-Filming began on October 23, 1972, on the Isle of Wight, which still had a late-1950s look in the early 1970s.
+Filming began on 23 October 1972, on the Isle of Wight, which still had a late-1950s look in the early 1970s.
 Essex received a seven-week break from his Godspell role to film the picture.

-Puttnam clashed with Watham during filming, saying the director did not understand all the script's subtext.
-When Watham fell ill, Alan Parker directed for two days.
+Puttnam clashed with Whatham during filming, saying that the director did not understand all the script's subtext.
+When Whatham fell ill, Alan Parker directed for two days.

 Soundtrack

 The tie-in soundtrack to That'll Be the Day was released by Ronco and listed as a 'various artists' album rather than the official soundtrack.
-It spent seven weeks at the #1 position on the Official Albums Chart Top 50.
+It spent seven weeks at the No. 1 position on the Official Albums Chart Top 50.
 Beginning with the week ending 18 August 1973, however, all compilations listed as 'various artists' were removed from the chart, with only those billed as 'official soundtracks' (to films such as A Clockwork Orange and Cabaret) remaining, causing That'll Be the Day to be excluded from the chart countdown.